 We also advocate for alleviating school overcrowding, and work for more parent decision-making in the area of education policy, including the ability of parents to protect their children’s privacy and control the disclosure of their personal student data.

-The organization’s founder and Executive Director, Leonie Haimson, was a public school parent for 15 years, and has received the John Dewey award from the United Federation of Teachers, was named one of NYC’s “family heroes” by NYC Family Magazine, and was honored as an “Extraordinary Advocate for our Children” by Advocates for Justice.
+The organization’s founder and Executive Director, Leonie Haimson, was a public school parent for 15 years.
+She received the John Dewey award from the United Federation of Teachers in 2007, was named one of NYC’s “family heroes” by NYC Family Magazine in 2009, and was honored as an “Extraordinary Advocate for our Children” by Advocates for Justice in 2012.

 In 2014, she received the “Parent Voice” award from Parents Across America for her work defeating inBloom and protecting student privacy.
 In 2015, she was named one of the ten most influential people in education technology by Tech and Learning Magazine.